RewindL/Self-ShadowGAN/README.md

 ## Training & Inference
 We put several examples (shadow image/mask) in `./images` folder.
 You can use following code to run our method and get shadow removal result in `./output` folder:

 `python main.py --gpu gpu_idx --idx image_idx` (*e.g.* `python main.py --gpu 0 --idx 1`)

-Or, you can put your own test images into `./images` folder and modified thier names.
+Or, you can put your own shadow images/masks into `./images` folder and modified thier names.

 ## Notes